Lala Mountain Giant Tree Area (Recreation Area)

 拉拉山國家森林遊樂區巨木與步道

-Travelers walking on the wooden plank trail come to absorb the essence of the earth, sun, and moon with the guardians of the forest, feeling the timeless ancient charm that transcends a thousand years in a moment; the rising emotions are like phytoncide, cleansing the body and mind.
+Travelers walking on the wooden plank path can absorb the essence of the earth, sun, and moon together with the guardians of the forest, experiencing the timeless elegance of a millennium in a moment; the rising emotions are like phytoncides, cleansing the body and mind.

-Lala Mountain Giant Tree Area (Forest Recreation Area) Introduction
+Lala Mountain Giant Tree Area (Recreation Area) Introduction

-Lala Mountain Giant Tree Area (Forest Recreation Area) Travel Information
+Lala Mountain Giant Tree Area (Recreation Area) Travel Information

 Transportation Methods:無